-- 3.6.6 Where communal facilities are provided, considered management practices are expected to resolve.
-This should be in advance any leasehold and freehold consents and or responsibilities regarding use, payments, charges or approvals.
-Such communal facilities must be capable of simultaneous use. - 3.6.7 The provision of EVCI on-street is permitted in exceptional circumstances where on site constraints eliminate all other methods of onsite provision.
-Details will require agreement with the Local Planning Authority to ensure that such features do not result in highway safety issues.
-Additionally, a TRO will be required for any on-street bays.
+3.6.8 The provision of EVCI on-street is permitted in exceptional circumstances where on site constraints eliminate all other methods of on site provision.
+Details will require agreement with the Local Planning Authority to ensure that such features do not result in highway safety issues or encroach on active travel or public transport infrastructure.
+Additionally, a traffic regulation order (TRO) will be required for any on-street bays.

-3.7 Disabled parking requirements
+3.7 Disabled Parking Requirements

 - 3.7.1 To ensure provision of disabled friendly parking spaces, the council would normally require a level of parking provision for disabled persons. - 3.7.2 Parking bays for people with disabilities should be designed to ensure that drivers and passengers, either of whom may have a disability, can enter and exit from the car easily and safely.
 Parking spaces should be 2.6m in width with a 1.2m wide marked access zone between spaces.
-A 1.2m wide safety zone for boot access is also required (as shown in Figure 22). - 3.7.3 Alternatively, two standard 2.6m wide spaces with a shared space of 1.2m between may be considered as per Figure 23.
+A 1.2m wide safety zone for boot access is also required (as shown in Figure 22).